-- a) The Audit & Standards Committee will comprise of 7 Councillors (or such number as achieves proportionality) excluding any member of the Cabinet and the Mayor. - b) persons (not exceeding three in number) who are not Councillors or Officers of the Council and who will serve as Independent Members (Coopted under the provisions of the Local Government Act 1972) - c) one member of a Parish Council situated wholly or mainly in the Council's area (a Parish Member), subject to consultation with the Parish Council.
+- a) The Audit & Standards Committee will comprise of 7 Councillors (or such number as achieves proportionality) excluding any member of the Cabinet and the Mayor. - b) persons (not exceeding three in number) who are not Councillors or Officers of the Council and who will serve as Independent Members (Co-opted under the provisions of the Local Government Act 1972) - c) one member of a Parish Council situated wholly or mainly in the Council's area (a Parish Member), subject to consultation with the Parish Council.
 The Parish Council member must be present when matters relating to the Parish Council or its members are being considered.
+This requirement does not apply to Sub-Committees to deal with matters under the arrangements for dealing with complaints.

-All members of the Audit & Standards Committee must:
+All members of the Audit and Standards Committee must: